We can’t encourage narrow mindedness, for no nation can be great whose people are narrow in thought.

 —Jawaharlal Nehru

-Topics: History, Independence, Change
+Topics: History, Courage

 The ideals and objectives of yesterday was still ideals of today, but they lost some of their luster and even, as one seemed to go towards them, they lost the shining beauty which had warmed the heart and vitalized the body.
 Evil triumphed often enough, but what was far worse was the coarsening and distortion of what seemed so right.
 Was human nature so essentially bad that it would take ages of training, through suffering and misfortune, before it could behave reasonably and raise man above the creature of lust and violence and deceit that he now was?
 And, meanwhile, was every effort to change radically in the present or the near future doomed to failure.